PaulStoffregen/WS2812Serial/readme.md

 WS2812Serial controls a single LED strip, using only 1 pin.
-While any number of LEDs may be connected, in practice 1 pin is best for small projects with less than 500 to 1000 LEDs.
+While any number of LEDs may be connected, in practice 1 pin is best for small projects with less than 600 LEDs.
 OctoWS2811 offers 8 parallel outputs for large projects.

 Non-blocking performance does come with a cost.
 15 bytes of memory are required per LED, rather than the usual 3 bytes with [FastLED](http://fastled.io/) or